How does propranolol work in portal hypertension

 Reducing Portal Pressure

-See also Propranolol nomes comerciais
+See also Propranolol postural orthostatic tachycardia syndrome

 The reduction of portal pressure is a critical goal in the management of portal hypertension.
 Propranolol achieves this by dilating the blood vessels within the portal system, resulting in a decrease in pressure.
 This vasodilation allows for improved blood flow and reduces the strain on the liver and other associated organs.